Ibrahim Maaroufi

 Ibrahim Maaroufi (ابراهيم معروفي; born 18 January 1989) is a Moroccan former professional footballer who played as a midfielder.

-He has represented both Morocco U-23's and Belgium U-21's at international level.
+He represented both Morocco U23 and Belgium U21 national teams at international level.
 In October 2007 Maaroufi declared himself for Morocco rather than Belgium.

-Career
+Club career

 Maaroufi started his career with Belgian team Anderlecht before moving to Dutch side PSV Eindhoven.

-Internazionale
+Inter Milan

-He was called up to the first team many times by Roberto Mancini, but finally made his first team and Serie A debut against Livorno, 25 October 2006, as a substitute for Dejan Stanković in the 82nd minute, becoming the second youngest player in the history of Inter, older than Goran Slavkovski but younger than Giuseppe Bergomi.
+Maaroufi was called up to the Inter Milan first team many times by Roberto Mancini, but finally made his first team and Serie A debut against Livorno, 25 October 2006, as a substitute for Dejan Stanković in the 82nd minute, becoming the second youngest player in the history of Inter, older than Goran Slavkovski but younger than Giuseppe Bergomi.

-He played his first Italian Cup match as a starter for F.C.
-Internazionale Milano on 9 November 2006, against F.C.
-Messina Peloro.
+He played his first Coppa Italia match as a starter for Inter Milan on 9 November 2006, against Messina Peloro.
 He also played the return leg.
-In total Maaroufi made 6 appearances for Internazionale with 1 coming in Serie A and 5 appearances coming in the Coppa Italia.
+In total Maaroufi made six appearances for Inter with one coming in Serie A and five appearances coming in the Coppa Italia.

-FC Twente loan
+Twente loan

-At the start of 2008–09 season he was loaned to FC Twente to gain more experience when he was signed by Fred Rutten who had previously coached Maaroufi at PSV.
-Rutten left the club to join FC Schalke and was replaced by Steve McLaren soon after.
+At the start of 2008–09 season Maaroufi moved on loan to Twente to gain more experience when he was signed by Fred Rutten who had previously coached him at PSV Eindhoven.
+Rutten left the club to join Schalke 04 and was replaced by Steve McLaren soon after.

 Vicenza

-In February 2009, the last day of transfer window, he was sold to Vicenza in joint-ownership bid.
-He picked up a knee injury which rules him out of some games.
-However, he was released by Vicenza in mutual consent on 24 August 2009.
+In February 2009, the last day of transfer window, Maaroufi was sold to Vicenza in joint-ownership bid.
+He picked up a knee injury which ruled him out of some games.
+He was released by Vicenza in mutual consent on 24 August 2009.

-AC Bellinzona
+Bellinzona

-On 31 August 2009, Maaroufi agreed a three-year contract with Swiss Super League outfit AC Bellinzona.
+On 31 August 2009, Maaroufi agreed a three-year contract with Swiss Super League outfit Bellinzona.

 MVV Maastricht

-In February 2010 Maaroufi agreed to return to the Netherlands, joining Eerste Divisie club MVV Maastricht on a free transfer, only to leave it at the end of the season; both experiences ended with no first team appearances at all.
+In February 2010 Maaroufi agreed to return to the Netherlands, joining Eerste Divisie club MVV Maastricht on a free transfer, only to leave it at the end of the season; both experiences ended with no first team appearances.

 Wydad Casablanca

 On 1 June 2010, Maaroufi signed a two-year contract with Moroccan champions Wydad Casablanca.
-He was however released later in December, after appearing in just two league games.
+He was however released later in December, after appearing in two league games.

 Eupen

 In January 2011, Belgian Pro League club Eupen announced the signing of Maaroufi on a free transfer.
-In July 2011 he was released by Eupen, after making just one first team appearance.
-Maaroufi then joined Belgian side AS Eupen, playing in the Belgium top flight, however his only appearance came as a second-half substitute in the 1–0 home defeat to Standard Liège in February.
+He made one first team appearance, coming as a second-half substitute in a 1–0 home defeat to Standard Liège in February.
 He was also an unused substitute on four occasions before being released by Eupen at the end of the season.

 Racing Mechelen

-In August 2011, he joined Leeds United on trial.
+In August 2011, Maaroufi joined Leeds United on trial.
 He played for Leeds reserves against Farsley Celtic on 6 August.

 Parseh Tehran

+In 2014, Maaroufi played for Parseh Tehran in an attempt to be noticed by scouts and relaunch his career.